Marskeswaledale.com

 The Light Railway Act and a new way forward

-Despite the engineering difficulties, the waning fortunes of the lead mining industry, and the track record of previous plans yet more proposals were developed from 1895.
-These proposals were spurred on by the 1896 Light Railway Act11 which had been designed to save time and cost in developing railways, especially in rural areas.
-An order by the Light Railway Commissioners was all that was necessary to secure the powers needed to build the railway, and the railway could also be built to cheaper reduced standards (e.g., level crossings without gates, and basic signalling).
-And HM Treasury would consider applying state funds if the Board of Agriculture believed there were benefit to farming.
-The plans in Swaledale were led by Mr JW Close12, who had chert quarrying interests at Fremington, and a number of other local landowners including JT D’Arcy Hutton from Marske13.
+Despite the engineering difficulties, the waning fortunes of the lead mining industry, and the track record of previous plans, further proposals were developed from 1895.
+These proposals were spurred on by the 1896 Light Railway Act13 which had been designed to save time and cost in developing railways, especially in rural areas.
+An order by the Light Railway Commissioners was all that was necessary to secure the powers needed to build the railway, and a “light” railway could be built to reduced standards (e.g., level crossings without gates, and basic signalling).
+The Treasury would consider applying state funds if the Board of Agriculture believed there were benefits to farming.
+So there was a new optimism.
+The plans in Swaledale were led by Mr JW Close14, who had chert quarrying interests at Fremington, and a number of other local landowners including JT D’Arcy Hutton from Marske7.
 The plans moved slowly, and it was 1912 before a final push was made to secure the necessary approvals and funding.

 A better approach to engineering?